-Nigeria police orders crackdown on Shia group after ban
+Nigeria police orders crackdown on supporters of Shia group after ban

 "Any person engaged or associating, in any manner that could advance the activities of the proscribed Islamic Movement in Nigeria (IMN), shall be treated as a terrorist, enemy of the state, and a subversive element and shall be brought to justice," Mohammed Adamu told senior officers.

 "The import of this is that all forms of procession or protest by IMN is now illegal and thus banned," Adamu said in comments released on Facebook.

 He called for members of the public to provide information "that will aid in the identification of the locations of the IMN members and their mentors".

 The government on Sunday announced it was banning the Shia group after obtaining a court order declaring its activities "acts of terrorism and illegality".